hgribeiro/nodeone/README.md

-# nodeone
+# NodeJS - One
-This piece of code has the simple goal train some fundamentals things about JS.
+ -> This piece of code has the simple goal train some fundamentals things about JS.

+#node